 The inverted hammer is the exact opposite of the hanging man.

 The piercing pattern is almost the same as the bullish engulfing pattern with the difference that the second bull candle only pierces more than halfway into the territory of the last bearish candle.
-This is a less powerful reversal signal then the engulfing pattern.
+This is a less powerful reversal signal than the engulfing pattern.

 Dark cloud cover pattern